SamWilliamsW/FCONN/README.md

 ### Node.js and NPM:
 * Visit https://nodejs.org/en/download/ and download the installer for your OS.
 * Node.js and NPM will be installed using the above link.
 * To verify the install was successful, run "node -v" then "npm -v" in your terminal without the quotations.
-The

 **The next steps will require you have installed Node.js and NPM correctly.**

-### Bootstrap and other dependencies:
+### MaterialUI and other dependencies:
 * Navigate to the FCONN folder and open it up in the terminal.
 * Type the command "npm install" without the quotations.
 * This command will install all of the dependencies in the package.json file.